About Graston Technique®

 Changing the way soft tissue injuries are treated

-Graston Technique® is an evidence-based form of instrument-assisted soft tissue mobilization that enables clinicians to effectively address scar tissue and fascial restrictions through comprehensive training, resulting in improved patient outcomes.
+Graston Technique® is an evidence-based form of instrument that helps in assisting soft tissue mobilization enabling clinicians to effectively address scar tissue and fascial restrictions through comprehensive training to improve patient outcomes.

 Originally developed by athletes, Graston Technique® is an interdisciplinary treatment used by more than 20,000 clinicians worldwide — including physical and occupational therapists, hand therapists, chiropractors, and athletic trainers.

 GT is utilized at some 2,300 outpatient facilities and 66 industrial sites, by more than 350 professional and amateur sports organizations, and is part of the curriculum at more than 50 respected colleges and universities.